nmsv1995/Bro_KA_BSD-PONG-/README.md

 Multiplayer Support: Explore the possibility of adding multiplayer functionality for online or local battles.
 We welcome your contributions and look forward to seeing how you make Trash Talk Pong even more outrageous!

+Please not CP was generated using Stable diffusion

 Enjoy the game and don't forget to trash talk your opponent THAT IS A DUMB SERVER HOSTED SOME PALCE!